l7mp/stunner/README.md

 ```

 From this point, your STUNner service is exposed to your clients on the IP address
 `$STUNNER_PUBLIC_ADDR` and UDP port `$STUNNER_PUBLIC_ADDR`.

-In order to have all STUNner
-configuration available in the Kubernetes cluster, it is worth storing the public IP address into
+In order to have all STUNner configuration available in the Kubernetes cluster, it is worth storing
-STUNner's `ConfigMap`:
+back the public IP address into STUNner's configuration (available in a `ConfigMap`).

 ```console
 $ kubectl patch configmap/stunner-config -n default --type merge \